Solving Imperfect-Recall Games via Sum-of-Squares Optimization: Experiments

+The results from the prior experiment indicate that as the game size and level of the hierarchy grows, the runtime of our method increases significantly.
+We next seek to study the empirical scaling behavior of Moment-SOS on larger single-player IREFG instances.
+Table~\ref{tab:SOS_scaling} reports the runtimes of our method in games in which we vary both the number of infosets $\ell$ and the polynomial degree $D_u$.
+The results indicate that larger domains are solvable, but with rapidly increasing cost.
+For instance, at fixed $D_u=6$, the average SOS runtime grows from $0.086$s at $\ell=2$ to $1694.92$s at $\ell=6$.
+Conversely, at fixed $\ell=2$, increasing the degree from $D_u=4$ to $D_u=16$ increases runtime from $0.018$s to $1674.72$s.
+Additionally, the SDP size grows quickly with both the number of behavioral variables and the relaxation order, which practically limits our Moment-SOS approach to IREFGs of modest dimension.

-Finally, the SDP size grows quickly with both the number of variables and the relaxation order, which limits Moment-SOS to polynomial optimization problems of modest dimension.
-Since computational efficiency is not a focus of our work, we briefly mention that several recent works have aimed to improve the scalability of SDP solving.
-For instance, DSOS/SDSOS relaxations trade off solution quality for better computational performance \citep{ahmadi2019dsos}, and recent low-rank SDP methods reduce memory and runtime by exploiting approximate low-rank structure \citep{monteiro2024low,han2024accelerating,han2025low,aguirre2025cuhallar}.
-Our polynomial IREFG formulation fits into this framework, so these techniques could be combined with our degree bounds to handle larger imperfect-recall games.
+The above observations are in line with known scalability concerns of SOS methods in the literature.
+Since computational efficiency is not a primary focus of our work, we briefly mention that several recent works have aimed to improve the scalability of SDP solving.
+For instance, DSOS/SDSOS relaxations trade off solution quality for better computational performance \citep{ahmadi2019dsos}, and low-rank SDP methods can reduce memory and runtime by exploiting approximate low-rank structure \citep{monteiro2024low,han2024accelerating,han2025low,aguirre2025cuhallar}.
+Our polynomial IREFG formulation fits into this framework, so these techniques could be combined with our degree bounds to handle larger imperfect-recall games in future work.